astro/buzzrelay/INSTALL-UBUNTU.md

 If you're connecting to the fedi.buzz relay and perhaps one or two others on your own relay, this should be more than enough.

 One caveat here.
-FediBuzz has an option for individual users to utilize relays as well by "following" a relay actor, like @tag-dogsofmastodon@relay.com.
+FediBuzz has an option for individual users to utilize relays as well by "following" a relay actor, like `@tag-dogsofmastodon@relay.com`.

-If you promote this alternative route and many individuals start connecting to your relay, it will cause more outgoing traffic and work, therefore increasing your hardware requirements.
+If you promote this alternative route and many individuals start connecting to your relay, it will cause more outgoing traffic and queue processing, therefore increasing your hardware requirements.

 # Domain Name
 As with most fediverse projects, you're going to need a domain.
 In this particular instance, I used a subdomain of https://relay.{yourdomain}.